-Following renovations, the subject property will offer one- through three-bedroom units targeting general-occupancy (family) households earning up to 60% of Area Median Household Income (AMHI) under the Low-Income Housing Tax Credit (LIHTC) program.
-In addition, the property will also continue to operate with project-based Rental Assistance (RA) available to the majority (21 of 24) of units following renovations.
+Following renovations, the subject property will offer two- and three-bedroom units targeting general-occupancy (family) households, and one- and two-bedroom units targeting senior (age 62+) households, earning up to 60% of Area Median Household Income (AMHI) under the Low-Income Housing Tax Credit (LIHTC) program.
+In addition, the property will also continue to operate with project-based Rental Assistance (RA) available to the majority (37 of 40) of units following renovations.
 It is important to note, however, that while the continued availability of RA will effectively allow the property to compete with other subsidized product in the market, only non-subsidized LIHTC properties are selected for this analysis.
 This is done to evaluate the subject project in the unlikely event it did not retain its subsidy and had to operate exclusively under the LIHTC guidelines.

-Given that there were no non-subsidized LIHTC projects identified and surveyed within the Site PMA, we identified and surveyed three existing general-occupancy LIHTC properties in the nearby communities of Madison and Greensboro, Georgia.
+Given that there were no non-subsidized LIHTC projects identified and surveyed within the Site PMA, we identified and surveyed six existing general-occupancy or age-restricted LIHTC properties in the nearby communities of Madison, Athens, Greensboro and Thompson, Georgia.
 These properties are not considered directly competitive with the subject project, given that they draw support from different geographic regions.
 However, these properties offer non-subsidized unit types similar to those offered at the subject property in terms of bedroom type and targeted age/income (AMHI) cohorts.
-Therefore, these three LIHTC projects have been selected for comparability purposes only.
+Therefore, these six LIHTC projects have been selected for comparability purposes only.